danielrosehill/LLMs-on-LLMs/unsorted/free-llms-for-open-source.md

 # Prompt

-are there any LLMs that provide free API keys with unlimited usage for open source projects so that I could bake the API key into the app and not have to ask users for it?
+> Are there any LLMs that provide free API keys with unlimited usage for open source projects so that I could bake the API key into the app and not have to ask users for it?
 But the usage charges would not be paid by me

 # Output